eric334/remote_ws/readme.md

   - Use this <code>dev</code> in <code>roslaunch remote_jumbo.launch</code>

 ## Connecting to Robot
-If AION Gold Image was installed, UGV will host wifi direct network SSID: AIONio-3acd p:aionrobotics
+If AION Gold Image was installed, UGV will host wifi direct network SSID: AIONio-3acd p: aionrobotics
 - Connect to wifi direct
 - <code>ssh nvidia@10.0.1.128</code> in terminal (ip is def gateway) p: nvidia You may also wish to install nomachine for remote desktop view.
 Jetson TX2 is ARM.